 Skin develops special needs, as we grow older.
 Typically beyond age 50, seborrheic keratoses (a benign mole-like growth), precancerous keratoses, and other kinds of inflammatory skin conditions become risks, and it is important to visit a dermatologist who can identify and treat these conditions.
-Dr. Geoff Basler and Brent Behrens, PA-C provide aging skin care at our Lincoln, Nebraska office and its satellite locations serving Beatrice and Nebraska City.
+Dr. Geoff Basler MD, Brent Behrens PA-C, and Brian Herbin PA-C provide aging skin care at our Lincoln, Nebraska office and its satellite locations serving Beatrice and Nebraska City.
 We also have offices in Crete, Fremont, Geneva, and York.
 Contact us today to schedule a total body skin examination.

 An actinic keratosis is a crusty or scaly growth most often appearing on the scalp, face, lips, hands, ears, and other areas receiving frequent sun exposure.
 In the early stages of development, they are so small that they might only be recognized by touch, with a texture similar to sandpaper.
 When they become visible, they can reach up to a quarter-inch in diameter, with a red, pink, or tan pigmentation.
 They may also peel off, and then reappear.
 Eventually, they may bleed or become surrounded by redness and irritation.

 Actinic keratoses precede squamous cell carcinoma.
 Therefore, the more keratoses that you have and the longer they remain on your skin, the greater the risk for squamous cell carcinoma to develop.
 If you detect anything on the surface of your skin resembling a lesion of this kind, contact Dr. Geoff Basler to schedule an examination as soon as possible.
 Our Lincoln, Nebraska office and its satellite locations provide aging skin care to help you detect potentially dangerous skin conditions.